ArduPilot/ardupilot_wiki/plane/source/docs/inverted-flight.rst

 Inverted Flight
 ===============

-Plane now supports inverted flight.
-You can tell if your version supports inverted flight by looking for the :ref:`INVERTEDFLT_CH <INVERTEDFLT_CH>` EEPROM configuration parameter.
+Plane  supports inverted flight.
+Inverted flight is initiated by either the INVERTEDFLT_CH parameter, in older versions, or by setting an RC channel via RCx_OPTION parameter in later versions.

 Details
 =======

-The INVERTEDFLT_CH parameter allows you to configure a transmitter switch to enable inverted flight with APM.
+The INVERTEDFLT_CH  or RCx_OPTION parameter allows you to configure a transmitter switch to enable inverted flight with APM.
 The default is zero, which means no inverted flight.
 To enable it, choose a RC input channel which is not being used for anything else, and setup your transmitter to give